Filling inequalities for nilpotent groups: Constructing horizontal triangulations

-We can now use Lemma \ref{lemma:simplexextension} to build a $\Gamma_{m,k}$-equivariant augmented map on the 0-skeleton, then the 1-skeleton, and so on up to the $k$-skeleton.
-This constructs a horizontal $\Gamma_{m,k}$-equivariant map on $\tau^{(k)}$ which can then be extended to $J^m(\R^k)$.
-We construct $\psi$ similarly. \end{proof}
+We can now use Lemma \ref{lemma:simplexextension} to build a $\Gamma$-equivariant augmented map on the 0-skeleton, then the 1-skeleton, and so on up to the $(k+1)$-skeleton.
+This constructs a horizontal $\Gamma$-equivariant map on $\tau^{(k+1)}$ which can then be extended to all of $\tau$.